 We often see businesses that have the tendency to delay payments to suppliers, employees, and banks, or even make frequent petty deductions on payments due to suppliers.

 However, in the long run, this may lead to a significant hidden cost for the operation.
-First of all, suppliers must have factored that into their prices, meaning a company like this will not be able to purchase materials or services at the lowest price, or do without credit terms.
+First of all, suppliers must have factored that into their prices, meaning a company with tardy payment conduct will not be able to purchase materials or services at the lowest price, or do without credit terms.

-Secondly, delaying payment to employees or statutory CPF contributions beyond a certain prescribed period is illegal, and punishable by law.
+Secondly, delaying payroll or statutory CPF contributions beyond a certain prescribed period is illegal, and punishable by law.
 Delaying payment to the banks on business loan repayments would also affect the company’s credit standing and future access to financing.